jvc-byte/celo-alfajores/README.md

 # Week3 Contract deployment on Celo Alfajores Testnet

-Therein in this project is the deployment of a contract using Foundry and Hardhat on the Celo Alfajores Testnet.
+In this project, is the code for deploying a Storage contract using Foundry and Hardhat on the Celo Alfajores Testnet.

 ## Project Structure